-- Do not allow the water stagnant in tires, cans or pots to avoid a breeding ground for mosquito.
+- Do not allow the water stagnant in tires, cans or pots to avoid breeding grounds for mosquitoes.

 - Remember, preparedness is the key.
-Be smart and stay alert.
+So be smart and stay alert.

-Can I insure my house against typhoon and flood?
+Can I insure my house against typhoons and floods?

-Basically, typhoon insurance covers only wind damage.
-Loss or damage caused by rain, regardless whether driven by wind.
-The damage covered only the actual damage to roof or walls by the direct force of a typhoon.
-The insurer liable for loss or damage to the building or insured property whereby the rain entering the building through openings in the roof or walls caused by the typhoon.
-No cover for the water damage due to the opening of the of doors, windows, transoms or roof lights being left open, in spite of the existence or presence of a typhoon.
+Typhoon insurance covers only wind damage, but not the loss or damage caused by rain, regardless of whether driven by wind.
+The damage covered only the actual damage to the roof or walls by the direct force.
+The insurer is liable for loss or damage to the building or insured property whereby the rain is entering the building through openings in the roof or walls caused by the typhoon.
+There is No cover for the water damage due to the door being open, windows, transoms, or roof lights being left open, despite a typhoon’s existence or presence.

-The flood insurance does not cover are loss or damage caused directly or indirectly by landslide, subsidence, explosion whether incidental to flood or not, theft whether occurring during or after a flood.
-The following do not constitute as a flood: overflowing, bursting or leakage of water tanks, pipes, gutters, downpipes, and public water supply mains, backing up of sewers or drains.
+The flood insurance does not cover loss or damage caused directly or indirectly by landslide, subsidence, explosion, incidental to flood or not, and theft occurring during or after a flood.
+In addition, the following do not constitute a flood: overflowing, bursting or leakage of water tanks, pipes, gutters, downpipes, public water supply mains, backing up of sewers or drains.

 Motorcar damage insurance

 The standard 1st party motor Car policy does not cover “any accident, loss, damage, or liability directly or indirectly, proximately or remotely occasioned by caused by any traceable of a flood, typhoon, and hurricane.”
 Some insurers are willing to cover these perils at an additional premium.
-Other rejects it even though the insured willing to pay the extra premium.
+Others reject it even though the insured is willing to pay the extra premium.
 It is mainly due to reinsurance or co-insurance treaty.

-Personal accident policy usually does not cover against a tidal wave.
+Personal accident policy usually does not cover a tidal wave.

-Some insurers cover you against typhoon only if your house made of concrete under galvanized iron roof, or against flood only if your house is built on high ground.
-It is best to let your insurance agent or broker negotiate with their principal.
+Some insurers cover you against typhoons only if your house is made of concrete under a galvanized iron roof or against flood only if your home is built on high ground.
+Again, it is best to let your insurance agent or broker negotiate with their principal.